Death knell: Half-muffled bells

 An excellent example of this was demonstrated with the bells of Westminster Abbey at the Funeral of Diana, Princess of Wales in 1997.

 The accompanying picture shows a half-muffled full-circle bell, with the bell in the inverted position (or the "up" position).
 The clapper is shown resting on the lower side of the bell's soundbow, and when it first rotates (to the right in the picture) the un-muffled side of the clapper will strike when the bell rises to the inverted position and the clapper is moving faster and crosses to the other side.
 On the return stroke the same happens but the strike will be muffled.
 Note that only bells swung through a large arc or full-circle can be half-muffled, as it requires considerable rotation of the bell to strike on both sides of the clapper.
 The tradition in the United Kingdom is that bells are only fully muffled for the death of a sovereign.

-Death Knell in Art & Literature
+In art & literature

 "For Whom the Bell Tolls" is a partial quotation of the phrase:

 "...And therefore never send to know for whom the bell tolls; It tolls for thee."

 John Donne's 1624 work Devotions upon Emergent Occasions.

 There are many other references to this phrase in Art and Literature.